Eyra-is/Eyra/README.md

 Same as Laptop installation, except begin with `./Setup/setup.sh --all --no-ap`

 This should work on both Debian 8 Jessie and Ubuntu Server 14.04.
-The laptop setup uses a self-signed certificate, but the internet one should use a real certificate (this depends on which certificate used).
+The laptop setup uses a self-signed certificate (which needs to be manually put and installed on the phones), but the internet one should use a real certificate (this depends on which certificate used).
 We used [letsencrypt](https://letsencrypt.org/) for a free certificate.
 This has to be done manually.

 ## Usage